Best things to do in Ho Chi Minh City, Vietnam

 9. Head to Ben Thanh ward for dinner

-The Saigon Skydeck, Ho Chi Minh City, Vietnam
+Saigon Skydeck, Ho Chi Minh City, Vietnam

 10. The War Remnants Museum

-Start your second day with a visit to the War Remnants Museum.
-Although it is one of the most visited sights in Ho Chi Minh City, it’s quite a sombre place to visit and at times, this was tough-going for me.
-However, it is incredibly informative and you can learn alot about the American-Vietnam War here through photographs, diary entries and news articles.
+Although it is one of the most visited sights in Ho Chi Minh City, the War Remnants Museum is quite a sombre place.
+In honesty, it was tough-going for me at times to read some of the stories and see some of the photographs on display.
+However, it is incredibly informative and you can learn a lot about the American-Vietnam War here.
 Entrance is only 40k vnd (£1.70), which is incredibly good value for the amount of information that is displayed here.

-Outside of the museum, there are several planes and tanks on display, as well as an exhibition which shows you the ‘tiger cages’ that prisoners were kept in as part of the torture they were subjected to.
+Outside of the museum, there are several planes and tanks on display, as well as an exhibition that shows you the ‘tiger cages’ that prisoners were kept in as part of the torture they were subjected to.
 Inside the museum, there are three floors of exhibits.
 Start on the third floor in room 1, and work your way down the floors to room 11 to follow the timeline of the war.

 11. Visit the Reunification Palace